EESSI/eessi-bot-software-layer/README.md

 ### <a name="step5.1"></a>Step 5.1: GitHub Personal Access Token (PAT)

-Create a Personal Access Token (PAT) for your GitHub account via the page [https://github.com/settings/tokens](https://github.com/settings/tokens) where you find a button "`Generate new token`".
+Create a Personal Access Token (PAT) for your GitHub account via the page [https://github.com/settings/tokens](https://github.com/settings/tokens) where you find a button <kbd style="background-color: #28a745; color: white;">Generate new token</kbd>.

-Give it meaningful name (field titled "`Note`"), and set the expiration date.
+Give it meaningful name in the field titled **Note**, and set the expiration date.
 Then select the scopes this PAT will be used for.
-Then click "`Generate token`".
+Finally, click <kbd style="background-color: #28a745; color: white;">Generate token</kbd>.

 On the result page, take note/copy the resulting token string -- it will only be shown once.